What is a ribeye steak? It’s an outstanding classic that everyone has heard of … I think?!

 The ribeye is readily available from butchers to supermarkets and online meat markets.

-Most will sell it in its various weights and presentation guises, so you will be spoilt for choice.
+Most will sell it in its various weights and presentation guises, so you will be spoiled for choice.
 And if a butcher doesn’t know what the ribeye is, then he probably isn’t a butcher!

 When buying online, you will have a choice of good, better, or top quality beef with varying prices, so be sure to do your homework on what is right for you and your ethical stance on cattle rearing and production.